mlua-rs/rlua/README.md

 in rustc.
 For example:

-  * Once ATCs land, there should be a way to wrap callbacks based on argument and return signature, rather than calling Lua.pack / Lua.unpack inside the callback.
+  * Once ATCs land, there should be a way to wrap callbacks based on argument and return signature, rather than calling Lua::pack / Lua::unpack inside the callback.
 Until then, it is impossible to name the type of the function that would do the wrapping (See
     [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/))